Christianity steps into power vacuum

 The end of reason

 Both the secular and the religious powers very rapidly understood the value of combining their activities.
-The powerful state/religion alliance started to mould the new west-European society.
-Interestingly, until around 800, Greek philosophy – which had developed separately from mythology and religion and was based on observations in the natural environment – became a key driver behind the early Christian religious movements and Aristotle, while being a pagan, was seen as ‘one of us’ especially amongst the early church fathers.
+The powerful state/religion alliance started to mold the new west-European society.
+Interestingly, until around 800, Greek philosophy – which had developed separately from mythology and religion and was based on observations in the natural environment – became a key driver behind the early Christian religious movements and Aristotle, while being a pagan, was seen as ‘one of us’ especially among the early church fathers.
 The Greek legacy could only endure because of the early medieval intellect was involved in a permanent dialogue with the knowledge of the great Greek philosophers.
 From now on philosophy and religion merged and once secular and religious powers started to join forces, dialogue, tolerance and reason where the first virtues that went out of the window.
-Reason was replaced by the precondition that any form of intellectual pursuit had to be based on the authority of the Bible and the dogmas of the Church.
+Reason was replaced by the precondition that any form of intellectual pursuit had to be based on grace and faith and on the the authority of the Bible and the dogmas of the Church – the dead-hand of religion.

 After nearly 1,000 years Emperor Justinian closed the famous Academy of Athens – founded by Plato – as part of his imperial ban against pagan education.
+This clearly indicated that secular knowledge was no longer seen as a usefulness element to the development of the human being.
 Its most illustrious teachers where recruited by the Persian Emperor Khusro and recreated the academy at the Sassanid Capital of Ctesiphon, where the works of Plato and his successors translated into Persian and as such they were kept for humanity.

 Sport had already been an earlier victim of the change.
 There is no consensus on when the Ancient Olympic Games officially ended, the most common-held date is 393 AD, when the emperor Theodosius I declared that all pagan cults and practices be eliminated.
 Another date cited is 426 AD, when his successor Theodosius II ordered the destruction of all Greek temples.
 This ended a tradition that had lasted for over a thousand years (since approx. 776BC).
 Organised sport didn’t return until the 19th century.